bibendi/simple_contracts/README.md

  - Expectations - list of all expected states that COULD be valid for the behavior check

 Contract validates, that:
- - ALL Guarantees were met
+ - ALL Guarantees were met.
  - AT LEAST ONE Expectations was met

 Otherwise, Contract raises an exception with details, at least on what step behavior was broken.